sirnuke/soup-kitchen-love/documentation/design.md

 * Block other pawns.
 * Implements pathfinding.
 * Virtual functions for converting to/from string data.
-* Draws base pawn image using pretranslated coordinates.
+* Draws base pawn image when set in translated coordinates.

 Objects
 -------